pike00/Onenote-Downloader/README.md

 ### InkML
 OneNote saves ink annotations as [InkML](https://www.w3.org/TR/InkML/), which currently has a specification from W3C as of 2011-09-20, so quite out dated.
 I have not managed to find any javascript libraries that can render this code, so I have tried to write my own (incomplete).

+## Todo

+- [x] Download all files, including attachments, media, annotations
+- [ ] Regenerate annotated documents and save as PDF for external viewing/archiving